Garre-tt/valify-internship-showcase/README.md

 - Version control with Git
 - Documentation and README creation

-This internship provided invaluable hands-on experience in applying AI and data analysis techniques to real-world business challenges in the healthcare industry.
+This internship provided invaluable hands-on experience in applying AI, data analysis, and software development techniques to real-world business challenges in the healthcare industry.
 ```